yskunk/mooni/packages/widget-sdk/README.md

 ### 📺 Example apps

-An [example app](https://integration-example.usdlayer.tech) including Mooni widget have been published to let you try it out.
+An [example app](https://integration-example.usdlayer.tech) including Usdlayer widget have been published to let you try it out.

-We also provided some [code examples](../example-host) that includes Mooni widget.
-You can also check the [Burner Wallet integration](../burner-plugin/src/ui/MooniPage.tsx) for a more advanced use case.
+We also provided some [code examples](../example-host) that includes Usdlayer widget.
+You can also check the [Burner Wallet integration](../burner-plugin/src/ui/UsdlayerPage.tsx) for a more advanced use case.

 ## 🎛 Reference

 #### Instanciation

-- `new MooniWidget(opts)`
+- `new UsdlayerWidget(opts)`
-Instanciate a Mooni widget.
+Instanciate a Usdlayer widget.

-`opts.containerElement`: Include Mooni inside of an HTML element on your website.
+`opts.containerElement`: Include Usdlayer inside of an HTML element on your website.
 If not set, the widget will appear as a modal.

 `opts.ethereum`: A standard JSON-RPC provider.
-This is useful if the hosting app already authenticated the web3 wallet of the user, so he doesn't have to login again on Mooni.
+This is useful if the hosting app already authenticated the web3 wallet of the user, so he doesn't have to login again on Usdlayer.

-`opts.token`: Automatically select a token to sell in Mooni.
+`opts.token`: Automatically select a token to sell in Usdlayer.
 Must be an ERC20 contract address.

 #### If used as a modal:
 - `usdlayer.open()`
-Opens the Mooni widget modal.
+Opens the Usdlayer widget modal.

 - `usdlayer.close()`
-Closes the Mooni widget modal.
+Closes the Usdlayer widget modal.
 Not mandatory, a button is present to enable the user to close it.

 ## Additional information